taniman/profit-trailer/README.md

 1. Make sure you have java 8 installed on your system
 2. Unzip ProfitTrailer.zip file
 3. Fill your apiKeys and secrets in application.properties using notepad++
-4. Make sure there are no invisible charters behind the apiKey and Secret you fill in.
+4. Make sure there are no invisible charters behind the apiKey and secret you fill in
 5. Open a terminal or command prompt and type
 6. CD to the ProfitTrailer directory
 7. java -jar ProfitTrailer.jar -XX:+UseConcMarkSweepGC -Xmx256m -Xms256m